 We checked in and got settled.
-We always take a 1 to 2 hour nap when we land in a city and then get up and go about the day.
-You don’t want to sleep all day and fuel jet lag so take a quick nap, get a shot of espresso and go explore!
-Most of Saturday was spent walking around to different parts of the city.
-We took mental notes of where we wanted to go in and looked at what time the places opened and how much tickets were.
+We always take a 1 to 2-hour nap when we land in a city and then get up and go about the day.
+You don’t want to sleep all day and fuel jet lag so take a quick nap, get a shot of espresso, and go explore!
+Most of Saturday was spent walking around different parts of the city.
+We took mental notes of where we wanted to go in and looked at what time the places opened and how many tickets were.

 We also ate at the yummiest pizza place called Piz.
-The pizza was absolutely amazing and worth the 45 minute wait.
+The pizza was absolutely amazing and worth the 45 minutes we waited.
 Also, it’s better to split a pizza.
 Most of the pizzas are huge and I never finished one by myself!

-Quick side bar.
+Quick sidebar.
 A lot of places take reservations and if the restaurant is full, they’ll tell you to come back later.
-Most of the places we went didn’t take down names so it’s first come first serve if you don’t have a reservation.
+Most of the places we went didn’t take down names so it’s first come first serve if you don’t have a reservation or book in advance.

 We got up early to be the first ones at the Duomo.
-The tickets there are take a number and wait until your number is called.
-Keep in mind that if you go in any church in Italy your shoulders and knees have to be covered.
+There you take a number and wait until your number is called and that’s the ticket system.
+Keep in mind that if you go to any church in Italy your shoulders and knees have to be covered.
 I kept a shawl in my purse in case we wanted to pop in a church!

 The Duomo in Milan was absolutely beautiful.
 I took a bunch of pictures but I don’t think they even do it justice!